mdn/content/files/en-us/web/css/css_flexible_box_layout/basic_concepts_of_flexbox/index.md

 ## The flex container

-An area of a document laid out using flexbox is called a **flex container**.
-To create a flex container, we set the value of the area's container's {{cssxref("display")}} property to `flex` or `inline-flex`.
-As soon as we do this the direct children of that container become **flex items**.
-As with all properties in CSS, some initial values are defined, so when creating a flex container all of the contained flex items will behave in the following way.
+An area of a document that is laid out using flexbox is called a **flex container**.
+To create a flex container, set the area's {{cssxref("display")}} property to `flex`.
+When we do this, the direct children of that container become **flex items**.
+You can explicitly control whether the container itself is displayed inline or in block formatting context using `inline flex` or `block flex` (see the [outside](/en-US/docs/Web/CSS/display#outside) section of CSS `display`).

+As with all properties in CSS, some initial values are defined, so the contents of a new flex container will behave in the following way:

 - Items display in a row (the `flex-direction` property's default is `row`).
 - The items start from the start edge of the main axis.